 A new genetic test has been recently incorporated to verify if there’s a genetic incompatibility between the couple.

 Can we be incompatible to have children?

 But, can there be genetic incompatibility between a man and a woman, which makes it impossible to have children together but not with another partner?
 The answer is no.

-The exception to this rule is the autosomal recessive disorders.
+The exception to this answer are the hereditary recessive disorders.
 If one copy of the mutated gene is present in the father and the mother there is a chance that the disorder will be passed on to their children.
-If only one of the copies is mutated, and the other copy isn’t, the person will be a carrier and won’t have any of the clinical symptoms of the disease.
+If only one of the copies is mutated, the person will be a carrier and won’t have any of the clinical symptoms of the disease.
 If by chance both the man and the woman are carriers of the same autosomal recessive disorder there is a 25 percent chance that they will pass it on to their children.
-To prevent this happening we have come up with a new test that is called the “Genetic compatibility test”.
+To prevent this from happening we have come up with a new test that is called the “Genetic compatibility test”.